Italian prosecutor seeks life for US men charged with murder - WTMJ

 ROME (AP) — An Italian prosecutor on Saturday requested life in prison for two young American men charged with slaying an Italian police officer in central Rome.

-Prosecutor Maria Sabina Calabretta asked the court to find the two defendants — Finnegan Lee Elder, 21, and Gabriel Natale-Hjorth, 20 — guilty and to impose Italy’s maximum sentence for the July 26, 2019, stabbing death of Vice Brigadier Mario Cerciello Rega.
-Calabretta called the attack “disproportionate and deadly.”
+Prosecutor Maria Sabina Calabretta asked the court to find the two defendants — Finnegan Lee Elder, 21, and Gabriel Natale-Hjorth, 20 — guilty and to impose Italy’s maximum sentence for the death of Vice Brigadier Mario Cerciello Rega.
+Calabretta called the July 26, 2019, stabbing of the officer “disproportionate and deadly.”

-The defense will make its closing arguments beginning March 18, before the court decides the verdict and sentence.
+The defense is scheduled to make its closing arguments beginning March 18, before the court decides the verdict and sentence.

+A lawyer for Elder said he was not surprised the prosecutor requested life sentences.

+“Unfortunately, we didn’t expect anything different, given the anomalies we have seen in the course of this investigation directed at portraying facts in a different way from the way they evolved,” defense lawyer Renato Borzone said.

-Elder has claimed self-defense, testifing this month that he stabbed the victim because he feared he was being strangled by a thug.
+Elder has claimed self-defense, testifying this month that he stabbed the victim because he feared he was being strangled by a thug.

 Cerciello Rega, 35, and his partner had been assigned to respond to what prosecutors allege was a small-scale extortion attempt by the Americans, after the friends had paid for cocaine that they did not receive.
 In reprisal, the Americans snatched the go-between’s knapsack with his phone inside and set up a rendezvous to exchange it for the 80 euros ($96) they had lost in the bad drug deal.